mdm373/inky-zero-day/README.md

 *Next, we need to create an application with Google Cloud so that our Pi can request events from our Google Calendar*

-* Create a new app on the [Google Cloud Developer Console](https://console.cloud.google.com).
-Enable the [Calendar API](https://console.cloud.google.com/apis/library/calendar-json.googleapis.com).
-Enable OAuth for the application with the following scopes:
+* Create a new app on Google's [Cloud Developer Console](https://console.cloud.google.com).
+Enable the [Calendar API](https://console.cloud.google.com/apis/library/calendar-json.googleapis.com) before enabling OAuth for the application with the following scopes:
   * `.../auth/calendar.readonly`
   * `.../auth/calendar.calendarlist.readonly`